Having a loved one fall into a coma after brain injury is one of the most frightening things that can happen to you.

 Not only will it let you stay more connected to them, but it might even help the person recover.

 One study found that familiar sounds, such as a loved one’s voice, improved responsiveness in people in comas.

 And many patients who recovered from their comas reported that they heard what people in their room were saying.

 Physical touch, such as massaging the hands and face, can help as well, though you will want to avoid overstimulating them.

 Final Thoughts on Coma After Brain Injury

-While there may currently be no way to force someone out of a coma, you should not despair.
-Even if it’s been several months, there is still hope that they will awaken, and when they do, they will need your help to make a full recovery.
+While it’s impossible to force someone out of a coma, you should never despair.
+Even if it’s been several months, there is always hope they will wake up.